Anti-Bribery & Corruption — Module 1 of 4

 You

 He will.
-But this is exactly what our procedures are for.
-Section 7 holds the company liable if we don't have adequate procedures.
-We have a policy — we just need to enforce it.
+But this is what the procedures are for.
+Section 7 holds the company liable if procedures aren't adequate.
+We have a policy.
+We just need to enforce it.

 Portrait of Helen Carr, CFO